 Each sponsor must have one or more Sponsor Financial Aid Administrator(s) with a WSAC-assigned Portal account.
 Each account user must have a separate unique password.
 If you have forgotten your password, please click on the "forgot your password' link on the Portal login page.
-Accounts and passwords are not to be shared among staff-each person needs their own account and password.
+Accounts and passwords are not to be shared among staff-each person is required to have their own account and password.